Porcellio hoffmannseggii

 Porcellio hoffmannseggii, commonly called the titan isopod, is a species of woodlouse of the genus Porcellio described in 1833.
-This very large species is native to Spain and the surrounding regions, particularly in the south.
+This very large species is native to the southern Iberian Peninsula, Morocco and the Balearic Islands.

 Porcellio hoffmannseggii should not be confused with Platyarthrus hoffmannseggii, which is also a woodlouse, from the genus Platyarthrus.
 These two species share the same abbreviated binomial name of P. hoffmannseggii, which is a potential source of confusion.
 Porcellio hoffmannseggii may be listed with incorrect spelling as Porcellio hoffmannseggi, missing the final 'i'.